rhezab/smile/docs/timeline.md

 In this case, the participant will only see task 1 (between the `/exp` and `/debrief` routes) if their assigned `taskCondition` is `task1`, and will only see task 2 (between the `/exp` and `/debrief` routes) if their assigned `taskCondition` is `task2`.

 **WARNING**: If the condition you're trying to use to order the subtimeline routes doesn't exist in the global store (e.g., `smilestore.data.conditions.taskCondition` is undefined), the timeline stepper cannot successfully order the routes.
-In this case, all subtimeline routes will be shuffled using the default random seed.
+In this case, all routes in the subtimeline will be shuffled using the default random seed.
+If this is not the desired fallback behavior, you might consider setting a default value for any conditions that control routing.

 ## TimelineStepper